How To Acquire VA Income

 Death Confirmation Policy

-The Department of Veterans Affairs (VA) has implemented a new policy change that affects all veterans.
+Did you know the Department of Veterans Affairs (VA) has implemented a new policy change that affects all veterans.
 The VA is currently in the process of updating its procedure to request further confirmation of a veteran’s death before it terminates any and all payments to the veteran.
 Basically, the process will now involve more exhaustive confirmation of a veteran’s death before payments are stopped.
 For instance, when VA officials believe that a veteran has died, the VA will send a letter to his or her address on file and request confirmation of the death from a surviving family member.
 If the VA doesn't receive a response from the family — or from a veteran erroneously believed to be dead — only then will the VA terminate payments permanently.

 Government Vacation Rewards